sashakid/ios-guide/README.md

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/cluster.png">

 `NSMutableArray` is not a concrete class, it is just the abstract superclass of a class cluster.
-The documentation for NSMutableArray does have information about how to subclass, but also strongly advises you not to!
+The documentation for `NSMutableArray` does have information about how to subclass, but also strongly advises you not to!
 Only subclass if you have a special need for actual storage.
 A class cluster means that the actual class will be chosen at runtime.
 An array created empty, may not use the same class as an array created with 1000 items.
 The runtime can do smart choices of what implementation to use for you.
-In practice NSMutableArray will be a bridged CFArray.
-Nothing you need to worry about, but you might see it if you inspect the type of your arrays in the debugger, you will never see NSArray, but quite often NSCFArray.
+In practice `NSMutableArray` will be a bridged `CFArray`.
+Nothing you need to worry about, but you might see it if you inspect the type of your arrays in the debugger, you will never see `NSArray`, but quite often `NSCFArray`.
 As mentioned before, subclassing is not the same as extending a class.
 Objective-C has the concept of categories.
 A category is similar to what other programming languages call mixins.
-If you for example want a convenience method on NSMutableArray to sort all members on a property, then define the category interface in a .h file.
+If you for example want a convenience method on `NSMutableArray` to sort all members on a property, then define the category interface in a .h file.

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/cluster_description.png">